The Maurienne Valley, on the Great Alps road

 From the Col du Galibier to the Esseillon Citadel

-6 km away from your holiday residence in Valfréjus, the Maurienne valley is the longest Alpine valley in France, as well as the most southerly of the big valleys running across Savoie.
+Close to our holiday residence in les Bottières, the Maurienne valley is the longest Alpine valley in France, as well as the most southerly of the big valleys running across Savoie.
 It extends for 120 km between Italy and the Upper Alps, and includes a whole host of ski resorts, among the most famous in Savoie, including Les Sybelles, La Toussuire, Les Albiez, Orelle and Les Karellis.

 But the Maurienne valley doesn't only attract skiers.
 In fine weather, experienced cycle tourists take on the Col du Galibier, one of the hardest mountain passes in Europe.
 At an altitude of 2,642 m, it marks the frontier between Savoie and the Upper Alps.
 For all cycling fans, this giant of the Tour de France has legendary status.
 History buffs will prefer to explore the vast Esseillon Citadel, between the villages of Aussois and Avrieux, on the royal road of Mont Cenis.
 This highly strategic spot was chosen by the kingdom of Piedmont-Sardinia as the site for a line of four forts and a redoubt: Marie-Thérèse, Charles-Albert, Marie-Christine, Charles-Félix and Fort Victor-Emmanuel, each named after a sovereign from the House of Savoy.